NelsonPython/tuningGuides/LAMMPS.md

 ## Executing LAMMPS

-The simplest way to take advantage of the INTEL package optimizations is to add the “-sf intel” switch to the LAMMPS command line.
+The simplest way to take advantage of the INTEL package optimizations is to add the ``` -sf intel ``` switch to the LAMMPS command line.
 This will automatically use any optimizations available for the simulation.
 The number of OpenMP threads used can be controlled with either the OMP_NUM_THREADS environment variable or by adding:

 ```-pk intel 0 omp $N” ``` for N OpenMP threads.